MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/receivables-how-review-apply-payments-auto-application.md

 ---
-title: Verify Automatically Applied Payments, and Reapply Payments Manually | Microsoft Docs
+title: Review and Apply Payments Manually After Automatic Application
 description: After payments are applied automatically, you can review all the entries for a payment and manually reapply those that were applied incorrectly.
 author: SorenGP
 ms.topic: conceptual